|Abbotsford||(604) 625-1150 / firstname.lastname@example.org||Send Inquiry|

 The demand for education assistants, either provincially or in each specific school district, is dependent on the budget priorities, student enrollment, inclusion policies, and other hiring factors.
 Qualifications and hiring processes for education assistants may vary between the School Districts.

-- Have a clear criminal records search for the vulnerable sector;
+- Clear criminal records search for the vulnerable sector; and

-- Have a TB test and/or X-ray and Certificate of Health.
+- TB test and/or X-ray and Certificate of Health.

 This program is delivered in-class from our Abbotsford campus.